raxvan/precompiler/README.md

 - Implementation for `#colapse`
 - Built-in macros implementation (`__FILE__`, `__LINE__`)
 - Tests for all errors
-- Tests for complex scenarios (More Tests)
+- Tests for more complex scenarios
 - Proper dependency tree generation
 - Examples